CityOfNewYork/CROL-WebApp/README.md

 To POST one or multiple JSON objects, simply use the POST to the endpoint, passing the JSON as an array.

-NB.
-Remeber to
- * only pass cammelCase
- * specify documementType (WIP)

 Example: